-You will lose your rewards for the following three-month period when you don’t earn enough points or maintain a 4.7 rating during the qualifying period.
+You will lose your rewards for the following three-month period if you don’t earn enough points or maintain a 4.7 rating.

 You might get an email from Instacart saying you’ve fallen out of Cart Star rewards because you didn’t maintain the minimum rating or number of points.

 You can get your rewards back by earning points.
 Remember—you unlock tier benefits as soon as you earn enough points.